The Graded Classification Conjecture holds for graphs with disjoint cycles: Introduction

-We also introduce an equivalence relation $\approx$ on $n$-S-NE graphs so that $E\approx F$ holds if there are canonical forms of $E$ and $F$ which are isomorphic.
-In the main result on countable 2-S-NE graphs, Theorem \ref{theorem_n=2}, we show that the relation \begin{enumerate} \item[(4)] $E\approx F$. \end{enumerate} holds exactly when conditions (1) to (3) hold.
+We also introduce an equivalence relation $\approx$ on $n$-S-NE graphs so that $E\approx F$ holds if there are canonical forms $E_{\can}$ and $F_{\can}$ of $E$ and $F$ which are isomorphic.
+This makes the graphs $E$ and $F$ relatable on the graph level by $\phi_F^{-1}\iota\phi_E$ for $\phi_E: E\to E_{\can},$ $\phi_F: F\to F_{\can},$ and $\iota: E_{\can}\cong F_{\can}.$ Theorem \ref{theorem_n=2}, In the main result on countable 2-S-NE graphs, we show that the relation \begin{enumerate} \item[(4)] $E\approx F$. \end{enumerate} holds exactly when conditions (1) to (3) hold.
 In addition, if $f: K_0^\Gamma(E)\to K_0^\Gamma(F)$ is an isomorphism from condition (1), we {\em realize} $f$ by a specific graded $*$-algebra isomorphism obtained from a graph operation on two isomorphic canonical forms of $E$ and $F.$ By ``realize $f$'', we mean that we exhibit a graph operation which extends to a graded $*$-isomorphism $\phi$ of the two algebras such that $K_0^\Gamma(\phi)=f.$ Since every canonical form is obtained by a finite series of specific graph operations, any isomorphism of two $\Gamma$-groups of any two graphs, not necessarily canonical, is realizable.
 We generalize this result to countable $n$-S-NE graphs.
 Thus, canonical forms can be used to explicitly describe the graded ($*$-)isomorphism class of Leavitt path and graph $C^*$-algebras.

+The proof of Theorem \ref{theorem_n=2} consists of three steps.
+First, we show Proposition \ref{proposition_E_without_H} which we refer to as {\em the Quotient Proposition} and which focuses on the in-split plus related moves.
+It establishes an isomorphism of the quotients of graphs under certain conditions.
+Second, we prove Lemma \ref{lemma_f_identity_implies_cut_graphs_isomorphic}, which we refer to as {\em the Cut Lemma}.
+It implies that the tail graphs have equal cardinality of tails under certain conditions.
+This lemma focuses on the cut maps.
+Having the proposition and the lemma, the proof of Theorem \ref{theorem_n=2} focuses on the format of the $\POM^D$-isomorphism and the operations related to out-splits.